ovidiugabriel/dwtengine/smarty-compiler/Smarty-grammar.md

 ```smarty
 <body bgcolor="{#bgcolor#}">
 ```
 The same as _Simple variables_ but the compiler is able to look into the config file where the config variables are defined.

+The compiler looks for `{config_load file=...}`, parse the config file and append the configuration variables to metadata, being able to validate config variables usage against config files content.

 ### Modifiers